-- Original Medicare includes Medicare Part A (Hospital Insurance) and Part B (Medical Insurance).
-After you pay a deductible, Medicare pays its share of the Medicareapproved amount, and you pay your share (coinsurance).
-If you want Medicare drug coverage (Part D), you can join a separate Medicare drug plan. - Medicare Advantage (also known as "Part C") is a Medicare-approved plan from a private company that offers an alternative to Original Medicare for your health coverage.
-These "bundled" plans include Part A, Part B, and usually Part D. Plans may offer some extra benefits that Original Medicare doesn't.
+Part A (Hospital Insurance) and Part B (Medical Insurance).
+After you pay a deductible, Medicare pays its share of the Medicare-approved amount, and you pay your share (coinsurance).
+If you want Medicare drug coverage (Part D), you can join a separate Medicare drug plan. - Medicare Advantage (also known as "Part C") is a type of Medicare health plan offered by a private company that contracts with Medicare.
+These plans include Part A, Part B, and usually Part D. Plans may offer some extra benefits that Original Medicare doesn't cover.